opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ```

 The `suggest` parameter finds suggestions using only prefix matching.
-For example, you don't get back "To be, or not to be", which you might want as a suggestion.
+For example, you don't get back "To be, or not to be," which you might want as a suggestion.
-To workaround this issue, manually add curated suggestions and add weights to prioritize your suggestions.
+To work around this issue, manually add curated suggestions and add weights to prioritize your suggestions.

 Index a document with an input suggestion and assign a weight: